Composer: Claudio Monteverdi

 Poet Busenello played fast and loose with chronology, rearranging dates, and rescheduling deaths to suit his theme of corruption and vice triumphant over virtue.

 With Poppea, we move from myth into the human world of history and politics and passion.
-Orfeo is set in an Arcadian, almost prelapsarian world of shepherds and gods; it has one protagonist, a simple storyline, and various supernumeraries.
-It comes from the dawn of opera, when composers and librettists are still trying to work out what this strange mixture of singing and poetry does.
-Orfeo is a product of the Camerata: an attempt to resurrect Greek tragedy, a myth drama with text set to music (the stile rappresentativo).
+Orfeo was set in an Arcadian, almost prelapsarian world of shepherds and gods; it has one protagonist, a simple storyline, and various supernumeraries.
+It comes from the dawn of opera, when composers and librettists were still trying to work out what this strange mixture of singing and poetry did.
+Orfeo was a product of the Camerata: an attempt to resurrect Greek tragedy, a myth drama with text set to music (the stile rappresentativo, or expressive monody: one solo singer with the simplest possible accompaniment).
 It’s a historical curiosity, but too remote to enthral.

 Poppea’s Rome is startlingly cynical and sexually explicit, written for a sophisticated, worldly 17th century Italian audience.
 It has half-a-dozen characters: most of them amoral, depraved, ruthless, and weak, but all psychologically convincing.